Demo App

 over the Canton network using typed JSON-RPC and the @sigilry/react hooks.
 It pairs a dApp pane with a wallet

-simulator pane so you can see the full request -> approval -> ledger flow.
+simulator pane so you can see the full discovery -> connect -> approval -> ledger flow, including the CIP-103

 Canton onboarding path